patrickjames242/react-extend-components/README.md

    return <Button
       onClick={() => {
          // This function will be called first
-         // It's return value is ignored if there is an outer function set.
+         // It's return value is ignored if there is an outer function is set.
          // If not, this return value is returned from the resulting callback }}
    >My Button</Button>